 Cancelling Your Account

-Unlike many web hosts, 123 Reg doesn’t have a cancellation button or link in its account dashboard.
-To request cancellation, I actually had to use their live chat.
-This was one of the rare occasions when I was connected to a support agent.
+Unlike many web hosts, 123 Reg does not provide a cancellation button or link in its account dashboard.
+To request cancellation, I had to utilize their live chat.
+Surprisingly, this was one of the rare instances when I managed to connect with a support agent.

 Surprisingly, the cancellation was the best experience I had with 123 Reg’s support teams.
 I was connected to an agent within three minutes and the whole cancellation process took less than ten minutes.
 I wasn’t even asked why I wanted to cancel my account, which is unusual.